guidomachado/ACE/README.md

+I am currently organizing the application for everyone's availability.

 # ACE
 Application developed for the PhD work in electrical engineering.
 This application performs the automatic correction of experiments in laboratories for the area of ​​mechatronics